-The first three helps retirees stay invested by always ensuring that they are invested into portfolios that are suitable for their risk appetite.
-This requires a deep understanding on retirees’ retirement aspirations, required rate of return, financial situation, personal situation as well as their preference to take risk.
-This understanding further allows regular behavioral coaching to take place so that retirees will stay invested even in the worst of times.
+The first three helps retirees stay invested by always ensuring that they are invested in portfolios that are suitable for their risk appetite.
+This requires a deep understanding of retirees’ retirement aspirations, required rate of return, financial situations, personal situations as well as their preference to take risks.
+This understanding further allows regular behavioural coaching to take place so that retirees will stay invested even in the worst of times.

 Using low-cost instruments with effective implementation as mentioned in my previous articles enhances the returns.
-Executing spending strategy allows retirees to get enough returns when they need it.
+Executing a spending strategy allows retirees to get enough returns when they need it.
 The RetireWell methodology which we have been writing about over the past articles is all about this.

 Vanguard calls this value that advisers add – The Adviser’s Alpha.
 According to their research, this total potential value can be as high as 3% of the net returns you get from your investments.

 Many have asked me if they should use a financial adviser to help them plan for their retirement.
 My answer has always been the same: If you are savvy enough to design your own portfolios, execute it using suitable low-cost instruments, keep your own emotions in check and have a good withdrawal strategy, please do not use an adviser.
 The savings in fees might translate into higher returns.
 But just like it is difficult for a doctor to treat himself, or an executive coach to coach himself, you might be better off engaging a competent retirement financial adviser to help you.
 I think after working so hard for so long, you would want your retirement lifestyle to be as certain as possible.

-The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Retirement Financial Adviser.
+The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Wealth Advisory Firm.
 Besides being financially trained, he is also an Associate Certified Coach with the International Coach Federation.
 The edited version has been published in The Business Times on 24 June 2017.